Stolen medical data is hugely valuable on the dark web — and the healthcare industry has many data breaches to prove it.

 Cybercriminals can also use this information to blackmail or embarrass a victim.

-In contrast, a financial record usually contains only a single piece of information about a victim.
+In contrast, a financial record usually contains only a single information about a victim.
 In addition, credit or debit cards can be canceled when a victim realizes the theft.
 That’s not possible with medical data, which provides a permanent record of an individual.

 Data Protection Requirements for Protected Health Information